jimkon/adaptive-discretization/README.md

 |5|1| 33| 1057| 33825| 1082401|

 ## Adaption
 Each node keeps a record of the total error it collected from the searches in its assigned area.
-The average of the total error of each node is the $ME$.
-This algorithm tries to find a delicate balance between precision and size in order to give the minimum $ME$.
+The average of the total error of each node is the _ME_.
+This algorithm tries to find a delicate balance between precision and size in order to give the minimum _ME_.
 The following two competitive mechanisms are applied repeatedly for this purpose until the balance is achieved.

 *   #### Expanding nodes
     Nodes with high total error are the first candidates of expanding.
-Expanding those nodes will add $2^n$ new different nodes on this area.
+Expanding those nodes will add _2^n_ new different nodes on this area.
 After that the total error on this area drops a reasonable [amount](link to expansion limits).
 The rate of the adaption is same as a binary search, something that minimize the loss of the adapting procedure.

 *   #### Cutting branches
     Because it is very important to keep a pretty stable size, nodes that contribute the least, has to be cut to maintain the right size and to make space for more expansions to be done.
 Usually, nodes with low total error values are the ones that need cut.
 But selecting a node to be cut is not as straightforward as it seems to be.
 Simply cutting those with the lowest values is not optimal because usually the reason of this low value is an expansion made earlier to reduce a higher one.
 Cutting this node will free will lead to a very high value that will be expanded right after and this will happen repeatedly until the end.
 So we have to be careful about what results this cut is going to bring.